Vector-wise Joint Diagonalization of Almost Commuting Matrices: Analysis of local minimizers of

-It is clear that in the case of $[A,B] = 0$ (i.e., $\De A = \De B = 0$), we can always find $n$ local (also global) minima of $\mc{L}(\lad,\mu,v)$ (with minimum value zero) that give a complete set of common orthonormal eigenvectors of $A,B$ and the associated eigenvalues.
-We start with an interesting observation that any small perturbation of commuting symmetric matrices can destroy all their common eigenvectors.
+Note that in the case of $[A,B] = 0$ (i.e., $\De A = \De B = 0$), we can always find $n$ local (also global) minima of $\mc{L}(\Lad,v)$ (with minimum value zero) given by the eigenvalue pairs of $(A,B)$ and the associated common orthonormal eigenvectors. \mb{Indeed, the converse is also true; see Proposition \ref{prob:characmini} below.

+We start with the optimality conditions for \eqref{eq:sub-problem}.
+For ease of exposition, we recall some basic concepts on Riemannian optimization on a smooth manifold $\mc{M}$ embedded in an Euclidean space $\R^n$ \cite{Absil2009,boumal2022intromanifolds}.
+We denote by $T_x \mc{M}$ the tangent space at $x \in \mc{M}$ and by $\mc{P}_{x}$ the orthogonal projection from $\R^n$ to $T_x \mc{M}$.
+Let $f$ be a smooth function on $\mc{M}$, which admits a smooth extension $\bar{f}$ to a neighborhood of $\mc{M}$ in $\R^n$.
+In what follows, we will denote by $\na$ and $\na^2$ the standard Euclidean gradient and Hessian, respectively.
+Then, the Riemannian gradient of $f$ is given by